kvenn/turnstile-android/README.md

 * [License](#license)

 ## Features

-**Consider changing this form a bullet list to complete sentences broken into a few short paragraphs.**

 * Long running background task execution through a [Service](https://developer.android.com/reference/android/app/Service.html)
     - Automatically resume tasks after your app is killed or the device is restarted
     - Highly customizable notification (optional)